babel/website/docs/helper-validator-identifier.md

 function isIdentifierChar(codepoint: number): boolean
 ```

-The isIdentifierChar function checks whether a given Unicode code point can be part of an identifier, as defined by the [IdentifierPartChar](https://tc39.es/ecma262/#prod-IdentifierPartChar).
+The `isIdentifierChar` function checks whether a given Unicode code point can be part of an identifier, as defined by the [IdentifierPartChar](https://tc39.es/ecma262/#prod-IdentifierPartChar).

-### Keywords and ReservedWord helpers
+### Keywords and Reserved words helpers

 These helpers detect [keyword and reserved words](https://tc39.es/ecma262/#sec-keywords-and-reserved-words).
 For more information, see the [implementation](https://github.com/babel/babel/blob/main/packages/babel-helper-validator-identifier/src/keyword.ts).